csauve/servercraft/README.md

 ## Todo
 * Write CloudFormation templates
-* Configuration management
-* Implement calls to EC2 container service to start and stop the server.

 ## Ideas for later
 * Scaling up the EC2 instances as more players join.
 Kick all players when the new server is provisioned and have them rejoin the proxy?